Tractors

 Tractor-drawn puddling is the most popular and easy method, which gives faster results when compared to the above-defined methods.
 Puddling is done using both 2WD and 4WD tractors.
 But make sure to consider some factors while choosing a tractor for your rice farming such as:

 • The tractor should be of a minimum of 30 HP.
-We recommend you to buy a minimum of 40 HP tractor for the better performance.
+We recommend you buy a minimum of 40 HP tractors for better performance.

 • It should have a sealed axle to work in water-logged conditions.